quiksand/csv-grapher/README.md

 2. Adding or removing a subplot with no series to graph will make program unhappy and it's probably best to restart.
 3. Two-finger scrolling with a magic trackpad on Macbook Pros (and probably Mac desktops) whilst the cursor is in the GUI window will crash the program outright without warning.
 Handy if you're too lazy to mouse to the close button.
 Known limitation of the matplotlib backend integration with tk.
 4. Large and/or many data sets will slow things down substantially, especially adding/removing subplots.
 5. Standard matplotlib toolbar home/back/forward buttons may not work as expected after plot manipulation.
-(But won't break anything)
+(But won't necessarily break anything)
-6. Some GUI elements are a bit ugly on Mac, and really ugly on Windows (cross-platform library my @$$).
+6. Some GUI elements are a bit ugly on Macs (cross-platform library my @$$).
 Working on it!
 7. Currently limited to four subplots maximum.

 ## Inspiration & Development